Potash in Canada: Everything You Need to Know

 Potash in Canada facts - largest global producer

-Most (95 per cent) of potash is used for fertilizer.
-The rest is used in various products including, but not limited to:
+While most potash is for fertilizer, the rest is used in various products including (but not limited to):

 • Animal feed